Smithsonian National Museum of Natural History#8 in Best Things To Do in Washington, D.C.

-With more than 126 million artifacts on display, this robust Smithsonian museum attracts millions of visitors each year.
+With more than 126 million artifacts on display, this robust Smithsonian museum on the National Mall attracts millions of visitors each year.
 Some of the museum's highlights include tarantula feedings in the O. Orkin Insect Zoo and the replicas of giant whales and other marine life in the 23,000-square-foot Sant Ocean Hall.
-You can also venture to the IMAX Theater for a show or the Butterfly Pavilion for some fluttery fun with multi-colored bugs.
-And no stop at the Museum of Natural History would be complete without stopping by the Hall of Human Origins, which traces the history of human species over the past 6 million years and displays life-size models of early human faces generated using modern forensic techniques.
+You can also venture to the Samuel C. Johnson IMAX Theater for a show or the Butterfly Pavilion for some fluttery fun with multi-colored bugs.
+And no stop at the Smithsonian Museum of Natural History would be complete without stopping by the David H. Koch Hall of Human Origins, which traces the history of human species over the past 6 million years and displays life-size models of early human faces generated using modern forensic techniques.
 While the museum's famous National Fossil Hall is currently closed while it undergoes renovations, dinosaur fossils can be viewed in "The Last American Dinosaurs: Discovering a Lost World" exhibit on the second floor.

-Although the National Museum of Natural History's exhibits and facilities (including restrooms, four gift shops and two cafes) are free to visit, but fees do apply for the IMAX theater and the Butterfly Pavilion.
-IMAX screenings cost $9 per adult and $7.50 for children between ages 2 and 12; for $6, you can explore the Butterfly Pavilion (kids ages 2 and 12 can enter for $5).
+The Smithsonian National Museum of Natural History's exhibits and facilities (including restrooms, four gift shops and two cafes) are free to visit, but fees do apply for the IMAX theater and the Butterfly Pavilion.
+IMAX screenings cost $9 per adult and $7.50 for children between 2 and 12; for $6, you can explore the Butterfly Pavilion (kids ages 2 to 12 can enter for $5).
 The museum welcomes visitors daily between 10 a.m. and 5:30 p.m., with extended hours in the summer months.
 It can be reached by taking the DC Ciruclator's National Mall bus or the Metro to Federal Triangle, Smithsonian or Archives-Navy Memorial-Penn Quarter stations.
 More information about the Smithsonian National Museum of Natural History is available on the property's website.

 More Best Things To Do in Washington, D.C.